University of Dar es Salaam: University of Dar Es Salaam

-80s-90s
+1980s-1990s

 As the university entered the 80s things had begun to change as the environment in east Africa was completely different compare to only a decade ago.
 Tanzania was fighting a war against Idi Amin in Uganda, the increase in petroleum prices, and the fall in agricultural prices had massive impacts on the country and in turn the university.
 The university was faced with issues of financial constraints, many high level staff and professors left, and lacked autonym as an institution.
-The government had a declining revenue, which caused a decline in academic fellowships but the University was still faced with an increase in demand for education.
+The government had a declining revenue, which caused a decline in academic fellowships but the university was still faced with an increase in demand for education.

 The country of Tanzania was faced with the same issues as many other Africans country of satisfying donor demands to keep the aid funding the nation flowing.
 These demands required most of the aid to go towards primary education and leaving little for tertiary education.
 The university was forced to change its financial and management policies through policies such as the Institutional Transformation Program (ITP), ITP was broadly some guidelines the university followed.
 One of the policies under the ITP was the reinstatement of cost sharing, a policy where students and parents were gradually reintroduce to the idea of paying for college, which was originally phased out in 1967 when the university decided to offer scholarships to all admitted students.

-This new policy was faced with massive backlash from the students.
-They formed a mob decrying the policy and even threw stones at the home of the chief academic officer.
-The students even kidnapped the Chief Academic Officer trying to force her to not pass the policy.
-Cost sharing was passed, which caused the university to create methods for the students to pay for their education including student loans.
-The university also started to utilize donor funding and foreign funding to increase their departments, buildings, and overall academic excellence (during this period external funding amounted to 40% of the university's funding).
+The new policy was faced with massive backlash from students.
+They formed a mob decrying the policy and threw stones at the home of the chief academic officer.
+They even kidnapped the Chief Academic Officer, trying to force her to not pass the policy.
+Cost sharing was passed, which caused the university to create methods for the students to pay for their education, including student loans.
+The university also started to utilize donor funding and foreign funding to increase its departments, buildings, and overall academic excellence.
+During that period external funding amounted to 40% of the university'sincome.